mitchelljustin/pragmatic-lightning/index.md

 The address and port are easy: the node is running on localhost and exposes the RPC interface on port 10009.

 LND generates the last two pieces as files: "tls.cert" and "admin.macaroon".
-They're in the "lnd_data/" directory, so altogether we write:
+They're in the "lnd_data/" directory

+Altogether we write:

 ```javascript
 const lnRpc = await connectToLnNode({